-This exhibition has been organized by Istituto Per La Storia Del Risorgimento Italiano, Roma and the Embassy of Italy, Washington D.C., with support from the Italian Cultural Institute of Chicago.
+This exhibition has been organized by Istituto Per La Storia Del Risorgimento Italiano, Roma, the Embassy of Italy and the Italian Cultural Institute in Washington D.C., with support from the Italian Cultural Institute of Chicago.

 “We very much wanted to bring these images to Washington, DC.
 To honor the memory and commitment of those who a century ago, as done today in many areas of conflict, defended beauty and culture from the horrors of devastation.
 It’s a story that must not be forgotten.
 I hope that many representing the younger generations will go and see the exhibit at the President Woodrow Wilson House, which bears the name of a leader who built peace.”

 -The Ambassador of Italy to the United States, Claudio Bisogniero.

 The Art of First Lady Ellen Axson Wilson – American Impressionist (December 3, 2014 – March 8, 2015)